Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/supported-account-types.md

 Prevent end users from adding personal accounts once their work or school account is added in the new Outlook for Windows by setting the “PersonalAccountsEnabled” OwaMailboxPolicy parameter to `$false`.
 For more information, see [Set-OwaMailboxPolicy](/powershell/module/exchange/set-owamailboxpolicy#-personalaccountsenabled).

 Any personal accounts that have already been added by end users remain connected.
-We're working on a change wherein if the PersonalAccountsEnabled” parameter  is set as False, the already added personal accounts enter into the disconnected state, in addition to prevention of adding new personal accounts.
+We're working on a change wherein if the “PersonalAccountsEnabled” parameter  is set as False, the already added personal accounts enter into the disconnected state, in addition to prevention of adding new personal accounts.

 ## Policy management with multiple accounts